stephenharris/WP-MarkDown/readme.txt

 == Upgrade Notice ==

+= 1.1.5 =
+If you have upgraded to 1.1.4, please upgrade to 1.1.5.
+This release fixes a bug introduced in 1.1.4 (see http://wordpress.org/support/topic/plugin-wp-markdown-breaks-oembed-support)

 = 1.1 =
 * Added option to enable  the Markdown help bar on the backend post editor.
 Simple check Markdown help bar for 'Post editor' in the settings.